ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 {: #cloud-e2e-security-19}
 {: step}

 By default, the application is accessible on a generic subdomain of `containers.appdomain.cloud`.
 However, it is also possible to use a custom domain with the deployed app.
 For continued support of **https**, access with encrypted network traffic, either a certificate for the desired hostname or a wildcard certificate needs to be provided.
-There are various combinations of services that can be used to manage DNS names and TLS certificates for integration into a kubernetes application.
+There are various combinations of services that can be used to manage DNS names and TLS certificates for integration into a Kubernetes application.
 This tutorial will use the following services:
 - DNS subdomain, **secure-file-storage**, of your own custom DNS domain, that is managed by {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) service.
 For the purpose of simplifying the steps in this tutorial, we will use **example.com** for the name of the custom DNS domain, make sure to substitute with your custom DNS domain in all steps.
 - [Let's Encrypt](https://letsencrypt.org/){: external} to generate the TLS certificates.
 - {{site.data.keyword.secrets-manager_full_notm}} to integrate with Let's Encrypt to generate the TLS certificate for **secure-file-storage.example.com** and securely store it.